ProgrammingInsider/PrimeMarket-E-commerce-Platform/Readme.md

 ### Prerequisites

 - Node.js (LTS version recommended)
-- Docker (for containerization) if
+- Docker (for containerization) if want to use Docker image

 ### Steps